cburnha1/megr2157-portfolio/docs/index.md

 ### Professional Introduction
 My name is Caleb Burnham and I am an undergraduate mechanical engineering student studying at UNC Charlotte.
 My path to mechanical engineering grew from my desire to discover how objects operate in real world conditions.
 As an aspiring engineer I focus on approaching problems systematically by breaking them down into basic groups.
 Through my coursework and projects I am building skills in testing, documentation, and practical decision making.
 My goal is to build a strong engineering foundation that allows me to analyze designs critically, defend decisions and share clear work with engineering teams.

+### Defending Engineering Decisions
+Defending an engineering decision means to mathematically and systematically defend any design decisions without any personal biases.
+You must demonstrate why your design is better than alternatives.
+Currently I understand the framework of defending a decision, such as identifying trade-offs and grounding choices in mechanical principles, but I am still developing the practical experience required to execute and validate complex engineering defenses under real-world constraints.

+### Assignment Effort
+Time spent on assignment: 3.5 hours